24th August 2017

 This is why it’s imperative that the two copyright owners are in cahoots and communicating regularly.
 If a sync deal worth £10,000 (£5,000 per side) was on the table and the publisher said ‘yes’ but the label said ‘no, we want £6,000 for the master rights’ then the client would have to match that and also pay the publisher £6,000, therefore, the original offer of £10,000 would have to increase 20% to £12,000

 Oh, look!
 Another real-life example: Here at Sentric, we represent an artist who released an album which went through a subsidiary of a major label in the States.
-In the mid-noughties, one of their tracks was up for a movie trailer for a reasonable fee of $35,000 (so $17,500 for each side).
-We were happy and the band were bloody chuffed (as they had actually split up at this point so this was essentially bonus money), but the label tried to push it up to $20,000 for the master rights and the client didn’t want to pay $40,000 so they pulled out of the deal and everyone lost out.
+One of their tracks was up for a small movie trailer for a reasonable enough fee of $35,000 (so $17,500 for each side).
+We were happy and the band were bloody chuffed (as they had actually split up at this point so this was essentially bonus money), but the label tried to push it up to $20,000 for the master rights and the client didn’t want to pay $40,000 in total so they pulled out of the deal and everyone lost out.
 Bad times.
-Even worse is that this all happened Stateside whilst I was in bed thanks to the time difference.
-What a terrible chain of emails to wake up to that was.

 This is also a reason why it’s extremely attractive to music supervisors and sync agents to license music which is ‘one-stop’.
 This means that the master & publishing copyrights can be agreed and licensed from a single contract which makes their life significantly easier.
 Here at Sentric, if we’re working with an artist who owns their master copyrights we always ask to also represent those rights for sync so therefore we can pitch the track as ‘one-stop’ and therefore significantly increase the chances of landing a sync for the song.